 #5 Pizza with kale topping

 Whenever I ask my kids what they want for dinner, the little one shouts: “pizza!!”
 That does not disappoint me the least.
 In my house, we have pizza every three weekends, and there is no chance of ordering it.
 We make it ourselves from scratch and change its toppings according to the season.
-Fall through spring kale is our go-to topping.
-Its crunchiness adds another level of interest to the kids.
+Fall through spring, kale is our go-to topping.
+Its crunchiness adds another level of interest for the kids.

 #6 Kale salad

 Kale salad is a refreshing and filling winter dish.
 Mix grated carrots, torn kale leaves, chopped broccoli, and maybe some lettuce.
 Top it with dried cranberries, raisins, and nuts of your choice, then dress it with honey mustard vinaigrette.
 Add some winter flowers such as pansies, nasturtium, or calendula for more interest.

 #7 Kale and cheese sandwich

 Adding kale to a sandwich is another way to make kids eat their greens.
 Cheese sandwiches are a staple when it comes to school lunches.
 Why not tuck in a few kale leaves to make it more nutritious.